Marketing

 Deep linking enables seamless and targeted user experiences by allowing users to access relevant app content from external sources such as websites, emails, or other apps, increasing user engagement and retention within the app.

 Deep linking is becoming an increasingly popular and successful SEO strategy due to the rise of app-commerce.
-With 79% of Shopify traffic coming from mobile devices, many website owners are creating mobile apps for their business.
+With 79% of Shopify traffic coming from mobile devices, many website owners are creating mobile apps for their Shopify stores.
 You can too - get in touch with a member of our team today.

 De-indexing